 Christians all over the world today will receive the imposition of ashes.
 This sign of baptism reminds them that Lent is a time of baptismal renewal.
 On Easter Sunday, Catholics will renew the sacrament of baptism as part of the Easter Mass.

 Ashes used in this rite are made from the burnt palms that were left over from palms that were distributed on Palm Sunday last year.
 They are mixed with a small amount of oil and blessed before they are applied to the forehead of worshippers in the sign of the cross.

-Ashes are referred to often in the Bible as a sign of sorrow and mourning, and on Ash Wednesday, they are used to remind people of their mortality, as in the Bible it says "You are dust, and to dust you shall return."
+Ashes are referred to often in the Bible as a sign of sorrow and mourning.
+On Ash Wednesday, they are used to remind people of their mortality, as in the Bible it says "You are dust, and to dust you shall return."

-While Lent is known as a period of self-denial, clergy today are also encouraging their parishioners to use it as a time for good works to help others.
+While Lent is known as a period of self-denial, clergy encourage their parishioners to also use it as a time for good works to help others.
 Money saved by eating a meat-free meal once or twice during the week, could be donated to those less fortunate.

 Special Lenten services and gatherings will be offered during the 40-day period, as well as Stations of the Cross, which mimic the Passion, death and Resurrection of Jesus Christ.